tdwilliams7/Sprint-Challenge--Processes-and-Scheduling/README.md

 ## Programming Exercise: The Lambda School Shell (`lssh`)

+Important Safety Tip: Resist the urge to start coding until you:
+1. Read this complete challenge

+then

+2. Inventory the code and figure out what needs to be written where.

 This program implements a new shell that you can use to run commands from in Unix, similar to bash!

-At the end of the day, you should be able to run your shell, the run commands within it like so:
+At the end of the day, you should be able to run your shell, the run commands within it like in the following example.

+**NOTE: you do not need to implement the `ls` or `head` commands!
+These already exist in Unix.
+Your goal is to write a program that runs them with `exec()` when the user types in their names.
+And also the shell should be able to run _any_ command, not just `ls` and `head`.**

 ```
 [bash]$ ./lssh